Assigning times to minimise reachability in temporal graphs: Introduction

 Observe that changing the order in which edges are active can have a huge impact on the reachability of vertices in the graph.
 For example, let $G$ consist of a clique on $r$ vertices, where each vertex in the clique has $s$ pendant leaves.
 If all edges in the clique are active (in an arbitrary order) before all edges incident with the leaves, then each vertex in the clique will reach the entire graph, a total of $r(s+1)$ vertices.
 On the other hand, if edges incident with leaves are active first (in some order), then no vertex reaches more than $r+s$ vertices (including itself).

 We now argue that our problems belong to $\NP$.

-\begin{prop} We can compute the maximum temporal reachability of a temporal graph $(G,\mathcal{E},t)$ in time $\mathcal{O}\left(n(n+m)\right)$, where $n$ and $m$ are the numbers of vertices and edges in $G$ respectively. \end{prop} \begin{proof} For any vertex $v \in G$, we can compute $reach_{G,\mathcal{E},t}(v)$ in linear time using a breadth-first search.
-Therefore, considering each vertex in turn, we can find the maximum temporal reachability of the whole temporal graph in time $\mathcal{O}\left(n(n+m)\right)$. \end{proof}
+\begin{prop} We can compute the maximum temporal reachability of a temporal graph $(G,\mathcal{E},t)$ in polynomial time. \end{prop} \begin{proof} For any vertex $v \in G$, we can compute $reach_{G,\mathcal{E},t}(v)$ in polynomial time as in \cite{kempe02,mertzios13}.
+Therefore, considering each vertex in turn, we can find the maximum temporal reachability of the whole temporal graph in polynomial time.